terki/react-admin-helper/README.md

 # ReactAdminHelper

 Provides convenience macros for bootstrapping React Admin compatible GraphQL APIs via ra-data-graphql-simple.

-This helper assumes a graphql context containing %{current_user: %{is_admin: true} is set for valid admin users.
+This helper assumes by default a graphql context containing %{current_user: %{is_admin: true} is set for valid admin users, but this can be overridden by providing another matching expression as the optional fourth argument to the resolver macros.
+To disable security completely you can provide %{} as this argument, matching every map as context.

 ## Usage